0xweb-org/hardhat/readme.md

 - `npx hardhat compile --source /foo/bar/qux` - compiles solidity files which are located outside the `/contracts` folder
 - `npx hardhat compile --artifacts /dist` - set custom folder for artifacts (ABI JSONs and TS contracts)
+- `npx hardhat compile --watch` - Compile the sources and waits to recompile on changes

 ----